 Simple English definitions for legal terms

-Read a random definition: extend debate
+Read a random definition: place of wrong

 A lie detector test is a machine that measures how a person's body reacts when they answer questions.
 The machine looks at things like heart rate, blood pressure, and sweating to see if the person is telling the truth or lying.
 However, the test is not always accurate and can be influenced by a person's anxiety or stress.
 Because of this, the results of the test are usually not allowed to be used as evidence in court.
 Some employers are also not allowed to make their employees take the test.